 Gastric Dumping Syndrome

-Gastric dumping syndrome is a common complication of gastric bypass surgery and can occur as an early and late phenomena:
+Gastric dumping syndrome is a relatively common complication following gastric bypass surgery and can occur as an early and late phenomena:

-- Early (10-30 minutes post-prandial) – Sudden and large passage of hypertonic gastric contents into the small intestine, resulting in an intraluminal fluid shift and subsequent intestinal distention.
-This causes symptoms of nausea, vomiting, diarrhoea, and hypovolaemia – leading to a sympathetic response, predominating with tachycardia and diaphoresis.
+- Early (10-30 minutes post-prandial) – Sudden and large passage of hypertonic gastric contents into the small intestine, resulting in an intraluminal fluid shift and subsequent intestinal distention

 Gastric dumping syndrome can usually be managed by small volume and more frequent meals, avoidance of simple carbohydrates, and separation of eating and drinking (to avoid heavy loads on the stomach).
 These patients should be referred to a dietitian.

-The first line investigation in any suspected hypoglycaemia is a capillary blood glucose (BM) measurement.
+The first line investigation in any suspected hypoglycaemia is a capillary blood glucose (BM) measurement (Fig. 1).
 A serum blood glucose can also be measured, but this should not delay any needed urgent management.

 Hypoglycaemic patients will present as generally unwell, and should be managed with an A to E approach.
 Once hypoglycaemia has been identified it should be treated on an emergency basis.